Philadelphia DA Larry Krasner Defends Office's Covering Of Police Wall Of Remembrance Following Backlash

 PHILADELPHIA (CBS) — Philadelphia District Attorney Larry Krasner is defending his office’s covering of a police Wall of Remembrance.
-This is the photo that went viral over the weekend showing a police Wall of Remembrance covered by a large banner in the Philadelphia District Attorney’s Office.Red Cross In Desperate Need Of Healthy Blood Donors To Cover Shortfalls Caused By Recent Winter Weather
+This is the photo that went viral over the weekend showing a police Wall of Remembrance covered by a large banner in the Philadelphia District Attorney’s Office.WATCH LIVE: Philadelphia Department Of Health, Parks And Recreation To Announce First Standing Mass COVID-19 Vaccine Clinics

 “It was disappointing,” Fraternal Order of Police President John McNesby said.